 Troubleshoot Display Related Faults in Your Laptop

-For starters, a blank laptop screen may point to a faulty motherboard, a dim display may be symptomatic of a faulty inverter or LCD screen.
+For starters, a blank laptop screen may point to a faulty motherboard, a dim display may be symptomatic of a faulty inverter or LCD/LED screen.

 Also depending on the model and brand of laptop, you can also use the light codes usually next to the power-on light to read into the status of the laptop.
-For example, activity or inactivity on the disk drive light should indicate successful or failure in boot up.
+For example, activity or inactivity on the disk drive light should indicate success or failure in boot up.